dotnet/runtime/docs/coding-guidelines/adding-api-guidelines.md

 Once the documentation is official, any subsequent updates to it must be made directly in https://github.com/dotnet/dotnet-api-docs/.
 It's fine to make updates to the triple slash comments later, they just won't automatically flow into the official docs.

 ## FAQ
-_**<a name="isnetstandard">Is your API part of netstandard?</a>**_

-Use [apisof.net](https://apisof.net) to identify the support matrix of a specific API.

-_**What is the difference between being part of netstandard and building against netstandard?**_

-Things that are part of netstandard can only change when we release a new version of a platform that supports the higher version of netstandard.
-Whereas things that build against netstandard and ship in independent packages can be changed without an update to the platform that it is running on.
-That gives more flexibility to add API to things that build against netstandard because it does not require a platform update to consume.

 _**How do I consume APIs from another package that aren't yet published?**_

 If you are adding APIs across multiple packages at the same time.
 You can temporarily add a direct